-After more than 20 years of stacking firewood in square or linear piles, I discovered that stacking in round piles is not only easier and more stable, it’s also far more attractive.
+After more than 25 years of stacking firewood in straight piles, I discovered that stacking in round piles is not only easier and more stable, it’s also far more attractive.
 We’ve been doing it at our place for years now and it’s great.
 I first noticed round piles from photos of how they stack wood in Nordic countries.
-The results looked cool, then I began to consider the possible advantages.
+The results looked cool, then I began to consider the possible practical advantages.
 It’s been years since I’ve stacked wood in square piles and I won’t go back.
 Speed, stability and good looks are the advantages of stacking firewood in round piles.
 See how we do it hear and try the process yourself and see if you like it.
 I think you will.

 How to Stack Firewood: Round Piles Go Up Faster